-This is a 3-credit, self-paced course, covering 4 modules of content.
+This is a 3-credit, self-paced course, covering 9 modules of content.
 The exact number of hours that you can expect to spend on each module will vary based upon the module coursework, as well as your study style and preferences.
-You should plan to spend 13-16 hours per module, completing the module slides, readings, short answer assignments, labs, mastery exercises, practice problems, and module exams.
+You should plan to spend approximately 15 hours per credit working online, and up to 30 hours per credit working offline.

-Graduate Student Handbook: njctl.org/graduate-handbook/
+Graduate Student Handbook: www.njctl.org/graduate-handbook/